Chris Dzombak

 sudo rm -rf /var/lib/NetworkManager && sudo ln -s /var/run /var/lib/NetworkManager

-I won’t lie: I was nervous when I first ran that, but everything seemed fine afterward.
+I won’t lie: I am nervous every time I run this.
 As with everything in this guide, YMMV.

 Move the random-seed file to a writable location